oslabs-beta/spyglass/SETUP.md

 ```

 ## Deploy a local Kubernetes cluster on Minikube
 To get started, you will need to have a Kubernetes cluster.
-You can create a single-node cluster on your local machine using Minikube.
-See detailed documentation for Minikube at [link](https://minikube.sigs.k8s.io/docs/start/).
+You can create a single-node Kubernetes cluster on your local machine using Minikube.
+Install Minikube using documentation at this [link](https://minikube.sigs.k8s.io/docs/start/).

 Here are instructions if you have a MacOS: